Earth Notes: On Clip-On Power Meters for the UK: Review (2011)Updated 2021-01-10 19:06 GMT.

 As the amount of generation has gone up, eg to over 600W, the monitor displays more closely/accurately reflected the export number.
 (Even though still in the 'wrong' direction!)

 None of this is a critisism of this style of clip-on meter.
 It is just an inherent limitation of this design.

 These clip-on meters have problems with non-resistive loads.
 Also with varying mains voltage, which they cannot track.

 Both monitors require batteries for the sensor/transmitter.
 The Elite requires a further set for its mobile display.

 The Elite recommends rechargeables throughout.
-Disappointingly the Smartpower insists on disposables, thus contributing to waste when it exists in order to reduce waste.
+Disappointingly the Smartpower insists on disposables.
+That contributes to waste, when it exists in order to reduce waste.
 The Elite also allows the transmission rate from the sensor to be reduced.
 Presumably to reduce power consumption and prolong battery life.
 Also good.

 Owl Wireless Electricity Monitor CM119

-The display unit is big and clear (and monochrome) and entirely portable, ie no mains required though there is a socket to plug in a mains adapter.
-The power/cost is shown in super-large digits, readable across a room, with smaller cumulative and time/date/temperature readings below.
+The display unit is big and clear (and monochrome) and entirely portable.
+No mains required, though there is a socket to plug in a mains adapter.
+The power/cost is shown in super-large digits.
+They are readable across a room.
+There are smaller cumulative and time/date/temperature readings below.

 Operating the buttons to set up the unit and change display mode produces quite loud and piercing beeps which could be bad or good.
 (Good for someone elderly with diminished vision and hearing?)

 The whole-house consumption shown by the Owl fairly closely tracks that shown by the AlertMe.
 (Though both are badly wrong when our solar PV is generating.)
 Resolution is 1W.
 That is somewhat misleading, given that clip-on meters can easily be a factor or 2 or 3 out on some loads.
 But the layout of the display avoids the need for any mental arithmetic!